The Ultimate Minimalist Travel Packing List

 Usually, airlines allow you to bring one carry-on bag and one personal item onboard.
 This can be your travel backpack/carry-on suitcase and an extra tote bag if needed.

-On occasions where I go with a travel backpack (which is most of the time), I like to pack my purse/everyday bag away during travel–that way I’m not strapping a million different things on my body.
+On occasions when I go with a travel backpack (which is most of the time), I like to pack my purse/everyday bag away during travel–that way I’m not strapping a million different things on my body.

 2. Invest in Packing Cubes

-Along the same lines, another smart packing tip is to use toiletry bags.
 Whenever we travel, we always make it a point to separate liquids, pastes, and makeup from the rest of our stuff.
+This is a must in certain European countries where they still force you to take out your liquids!

-Consider using packing cubes or a dedicated toiletry bag for all of your toiletries.
-Not only will it help you stay organized, but it will protect the rest of your dry stuff in the slight chance where leaks may happen.
+Not only will it help you stay organized, but it will protect the rest of your dry stuff in the slight chance that leaks may happen.

 No one wants to deal with wet clothes or electronics while traveling, no one.

-3. Use Solid Personal Hygiene Products
+4. Use Solid Personal Hygiene Products

 Solid personal hygiene products are on the rise lately and for good reason.
 First off, solid-form products are super eco-friendly because they usually have minimal to no packaging at all.
 On top of that, these things take up way less space than their liquid counterparts.